Aim: Reference genomes (Phase 2 project)

 Jan 2021 update:

-The project was ended as the team could not obtain permission to collect seeds from the local Indigenous groups and to set up a benefit sharing agreement.
+The project was abandoned as the team could not obtain permission from the local Indigenous groups and to set up a benefit sharing agreement.

 - Heidi Nistelberger | Department of Biodiversity Conservation and Attractions